mcdemarco/the-new-kitchen-cookbook/appetizers/easyPaoDeQueijo.md

+[KitchenAid]: ../indices/kitchenAid.html

 # No-Knead Pão de Queijo (Brazilian Cheese Bread)

-*Pão de queijo* isn't bread but it takes more kneading than bread, unless you do it the easy way with a thin batter made with a blender or immersion blender.
+*Pão de queijo* isn't bread but it takes more kneading than bread, unless you do it the easy way with a thin batter made with a blender, immersion blender, or a stand mixer with a whisk attachment.
 This recipe is modified from Simply Recipes' [Easy Brazilian Cheese Bread](https://www.simplyrecipes.com/recipes/easy_brazilian_cheese_bread/), which is not the only one out there but included weights and a long discussion about oil quantities and the emergency use of regular muffin tins.
 Another no-knead dimension of this recipe (besides not kneading it) is that you can, allegedly, stick the batter in the fridge and keep making *pães* for a week.

 For an explanation of tapioca starch/flour, see [the hard recipe](../appetizers/paoDeQueijo.md).